Image includes three cupcakes, all with yellow frosting and a cookie in the frosting for decoration.

 In this post we:

-But first, some schema basics for food bloggers
+But first, schema basics for food bloggers

-There is nothing technically wrong with including multiple types of schema, such as FAQ schema + recipe schema in a post.
 But there are some do’s and don’ts for achieving the desired result when it comes to earning clickthroughs and conversions.

 To grow your traffic, you must earn clickthroughs and conversions.
 A post can be highly ranked on Google’s first page but if it fails to earn clickthroughs and conversions it won’t earn much traffic.